hanford/await-wrap/README.md

 # await-wrap

-Small async/await wrapper which allows a similar paradigm to Node callback's. `await-wrap` wraps any async function and respond with an object with either `data` or `err`, allowing you to use async/await with out the try/catch blocks.
+Small async/await wrapper which allows a similar paradigm to Node's callbacks mixed with [React Hooks](https://reactjs.org/docs/hooks-intro.html). `await-wrap` wraps any async function and respond with an array with either `data` or `err`, allowing you to use async/await with out the try/catch blocks.

 ## Usage

 ```js
 const wrap = require('await-wrap')